Creating and Capturing Value Through Artificial Intelligence

-PhD Mathematics, Graduate School of Arts and Sciences, Columbia University
+PhD Mathematics, Columbia University

 Associate Professor of Managing People in Organizations

-PhD in Organizational Behavior, Maastricht University
+PhD in Organizational Behavior, Harvard University

-Professor of Marketing
+Professor of Information Systems

 PhD in Electrical Engineering, Columbia University

-Senior Telecommunications Engineer, Universitat Politècnica de Catalunya
+MSc in Telecommunications Engineering, Universitat Politècnica de Catalunya

 - Participants must complete and submit the online application.